 As you might imagine, the second major difference concerns the costs.
 As with anything, you will be paying more if you wish to keep the car as opposed to holding onto it for a fixed term.
 In other words, it will save you money if you are leasing the car for a few years, rather than buying it entirely with the likelihood of a loan thrown in.
 This seems to make the leasing option better, but bear in mind that your terms will be based on a set amount of usage(leisure use like dog walks) or business commutes (work), so if you happen to go over this amount, you will ultimately have to pay more.
 In the case of buying the car, though, you can drive it as much as you want, because the price remains the same whether you take short trips around the block or if you’re going up and down the country.

 The final option to consider is how long you would actually want the car for anyway.
 If you are planning to use it for a year or two and then move on, then leasing is clearly the best way to go.
 If, on the other hand, you believe that you’ll want the car for a very long time (especially if it is one of the newer models available, thus increasing its potential lifespan for you), then you may find that buying the car is more advisable.
+So is the case if you are looking for a caravan or VW camper vans which you will be using potentially on holidays for a long time, therefore buying will be the best option.
 Your past history with driving will give you a strong indication as to what option would be the wisest; if you’ve had your current car for 9 or 10 years, chances are that you’ll want to keep hold of your new motor for some time as well.
 If you’ve chopped and changed frequently in the past, though, you’ll think otherwise.
 It’s all about your preferences, your past usage, and how much you plan to use the car, both in terms of mileage and time, that will ultimately determine whether you end up leasing or outright buying a car.